 Not many people make it out from little towns like Charleston, Tennessee and get onto the Tonight Show with Jimmy Fallon and The Roots, but keyboard playing singer/songwriter Benny Latimore did just that, and made a lot of great music throughout the seven decades between.

 Born way back in 1939, he moved to Miami in the 1960s, landed a steady gig at a hopping club in Overtown, and linked up with Henry Stone’s various labels to record.

-With Latimore’s upcoming induction to the Blues Hall of Fame, international headline shows, numerous classics, and legions of fans, here are some essential listens from his catalog.
+With Latimore’s upcoming induction to the Blues Hall of Fame, international headline shows, numerous classics, and legion of fans, here are some essential listens from his catalog.

 Latimore – Stormy Monday – 1973 – Glades Records